filswan/go-swan-client/README.md

 ## Send deals
 :bell: The input dir and out dir should only be absolute one.

-This step is only necessary for public tasks.
+:bell: This step is only necessary for public tasks.
 You can choose one of the following 2 options according to your task bid_mode.

 ### Option:one: Manual deal